BIRDS OF ICELAND black-tailed godwit, Limosa limosa

-Limosa limosablack-tailed godwits are also rather large waders, in size comparable to the whimbrels.
-In contrast to curlews and whimbrels their beaks are (slightly) upward bent.
+Limosa limosaBlack-tailed Godwits are also rather large waders, in size comparable to the Whimbrels.
+In contrast to Curlews and Whimbrels their beaks are (slightly) upward bent.
 Also characteristic during the breeding season are the red neck and breast.
-Their habitat resembles that of the whimbrels: wet moorlands and moist meadows.
+Their habitat resembles that of the Whimbrels: wet moorlands and moist meadows.
 During the winter they migrate to northern Africa and southern Europe.
-A vagrant relative can be found during the migration season on mud flats along the coasts of Iceland, being the bar-tailed godwit.
+A vagrant relative can be found in the winter season on mud flats along the southern and south-western coasts of Iceland is the Bar-tailed Godwit (Limosa lapponica).
 It differs in the tail end (names!) and the black-tailed having white linings on top of their wings.
-Also in spring/summer, the bar-tailed have completely red underparts not restricted to neck and breast.
+Also in spring/summer, the bar-tailed have completely red bottom parts not restricted to neck and breast.

 A brief introduction to Iceland birds